 The yacht’s story is covered in the Robin Elliott and Harold Kidd’s book The Logan’s which states, “The boat was an absolute cracker, the platform for the later success of Logan Brothers as New Zealand’s premier yacht builders.
 From that perspective she is a vitally important boat and must be preserved.”

 Little is known of Glorianas ownership history, however she was owned by John Gordon McKenzie from 1962 to 1964.
 John was in touch with the Classic Yacht Charitable Trust in June 2015 and recounted some of his experiences.
+Thomas Wilding was in touch with the Trust in February 2020 to provide a little further information from his father (Ken Wilding) and grandfather (Thomas Charles Wilding) owning Gloriana from 1950s to 1962.

 The wooden boats purist Captain Jim Cottier owned Gloriana for 22 years.
 Cottier was a hugely experienced sailing master who for many years was captain of the tall ship Soren Larsen.
 He also skippered the brigantine Breeze in the peace flotilla to Mururoa atoll in the wake of the 1985 French bombing and sinking of the Greenpeace protest vessel the Rainbow Warrior.
 While he owned her, Cottier returned the yacht to its original gaff rig and style, as over the years she had been converted to sloop rig and had a dog-house added that totally destroyed the classic Logan line.